Two-dimensional off-lattice Boltzmann model for van der Waals fluids with variable temperature: Acknowledgments

 \section{Acknowledgments}

 This work is supported by a grant from the Romanian National Authority for Scientific Research, CNCS-UEFISCDI, project number PN-II-ID-PCE-2011-3-0516.
-VEA gratefully acknowledges the support of NVIDIA Corporation with the donation of one of the Tesla K40 GPUs used for this research.
 The authors are indebted to Adrian Horga for invaluable insight regarding the development of our CUDA code.